apache/pulsar/site2/docs/functions-debugging.md

 ### stats

-Get the current stats of a Pulsar function.
+Get the current stats of a Pulsar Function.

 **Usage**